richnologies/ngx-stripe/README.md

 It will make a little bit easier to mount the card.

-To fetch the Stripe Element, you could you use either the (onCard) output, or, by using a ViewChild, the public method getCard()
+To fetch the Stripe Element, you could you use either the (card) output, or, by using a ViewChild, the public method getCard()

 //stripe.html